Sayvai/python-django-littlelemon/README.md

 **Note:** if the prompt warns you the password is too common, then just press `y` to confirm you like to proceed with the password, and hit enter to continue.

+ℹ️ - This step only needs to be done once, when you first install the app.

 9. From within the [admin](http://127.0.0.1:8000/admin/) dashboard interface, create a new **Group** labelled as `Managers`, and assign the `admin` user to that group from within the [admin](http://127.0.0.1:8000/admin/) interface.

+ℹ️ - This step only needs to be done once, when you first install the app.

 10. Create a few menu items from within the admin interface dashboard at [http://127.0.0.1:8000/admin/](http://127.0.0.1:8000/admin/) by selecting the `+ Add` option to the right of the label `Menus` from within the left panel of the dashboard.
 Or, you could alternatively use your favourite REST client (e.g. Insomnia, Postman, etc), as long as you have generated and supply a valid token for the admin account in the request header (e.g. ` Authorization: "TOKEN 1234abge..."`), in which the token can also be obtained from the admin dashboard, or REST client ( `/auth/token/login/`).